OneUIProject/OneUI-Design-Library/README.md

 [![](https://img.shields.io/static/v1?label=telegram&message=Yanndroid&color=blue)](https://t.me/Yanndroid)

-The Readme of this project isn't complete and will be updated.
+:warning: This Readme is incomplete and will be updated.

 # Samsung OneUi Design
 A library for Android, which makes your app look like Samsung's OneUI.
 In this library there is a theme which will apply for each View (see [Progress](#Progress)) in your layout.
 This library has been tested in AndroidStudio, but should work in other IDEs too.
 You can try out the latest example [here](https://github.com/Yanndroid/SamsungOneUi/raw/master/app/release/app-release.apk).